What is Cone Editions Press?

 How to I get my invoice and when do I pay?

 Invoices are sent online and payable online.
-You will receive an invoice before a printed job ships.
-Printed jobs do not ship out from Cone Editions Press before payment is made so this is something to consider when calculating required turnaround time.
+You will receive an invoice before we begin your project.
+Printed jobs do not ship out from Cone Editions Press before a final payment is made.
+This is something to consider when calculating required turnaround time.

 None of these FAQs help me, what do I do now?